caitline27/DeloitteHackathon/README.md

 Justify your idea:
 1)	Pick your idea
 2)	what data sources have you gathered?
-a.
-Urls
+- Urls
-b.
-Files
+- Files
 3)	What will the app do?
-a.	description
+- description
-b.	nice to have: Screen mockups etc.
+- nice to have: Screen mockups etc.
 4)	commercial viability

 Software we might need (please add to this):